ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Existing person moves

    #.
-To another house in simulation
+To another place in simulation

+      #.
+To a household

+      #.
+To group quarters of specific GQ types, e.g. one of six mutually exclusive, collectively exhaustive categories

    #.
 Outside of simulation catchment area